apache/mynewt-mcumgr/samples/smp_svr/README.md

     --version 1.0 \
     --included-header \
     --key ~/repos/mcuboot/root-rsa-2048.pem \
-    <path-to-smp_svr-zephyr.bin> signed-mcumgr.bin
+    <path-to-smp_svr-zephyr.bin> signed.img
 ```

-The above command creates an image file called `signed-mcumgr.bin` in the
+The above command creates an image file called `signed.img` in the current
-current directory.
+directory.

 #### Step 6: Upload the smp_svr image

-Upload the `signed-mcumgr.bin` file from step 5 to image slot 0 of your board.
+Upload the `signed.img` file from step 5 to image slot 0 of your board.
 The location of image slot 0 varies by BSP.
 For the nRF52dk, slot 0 is located at address 0xc000.

 The following gdb command uploads the image to 0xc000:
 ```
-restore <path-to-signed-mcumgr.bin> binary 0xc000
+restore <path-to-signed.img> binary 0xc000
 ```

 #### Step 7: Run it!